ben-razor/vega-guide/GraphQL-Guides/README.md

 These guides will guide you through the process of interacting with the Vega Derivatives trading platform using GraphQL.

+The guides are a collection of walk-through and feature showcase applications using [ReactJS](https://reactjs.org/) and [GraphQL](https://graphql.org/).

+Step-by-step documentation is provided to take you though the applications from making simple market data exploration to Vega Protocol mastery using GraphQL.

 ## React GraphQL Libraries

 To interact with the Vega GraphQL server we will use [Apollo GraphQL](https://www.apollographql.com/docs/react/).